 “I can’t afford to risk my customer relationship by using on-demand technicians.
 I get better quality with my full-time employees, so why wouldn’t I trust them with business?”

-Service companies often think they get better quality from their employees because they “own” the logistical details of their work life.
-They set their schedule, manage their training, etc.
+Service companies often think they get better quality from employees because they “own” the logistical details of their work life.
+They set schedules, manage training, and oversee day-to-day operations.

-Companies can get the same or better quality from on-demand technicians if they apply the same discipline to their on-demand search.
+Companies can achieve the same — or better — quality outcomes from on-demand technicians if they apply the same discipline to their independent contractor vetting process.

-By putting the same degree of care into your independent contractor vetting as you would with a full-time hire, you can ensure that your on-demand technicians have everything they need to represent your company.
+By putting the same degree of care into evaluating on-demand talent as they would with a full-time hire, organizations can ensure that technicians have everything they need to represent the company successfully in the field.

-If you’re using an on-site talent platform, platform ratings and job history can help you quickly create a list of prospective technicians.
-Companies can even build talent pools of screened on-demand technicians, which allows them to quickly route future work to a group of vetted, trusted professionals.
+If you’re using an on-demand labor marketplace, platform ratings, certifications, and job history can help quickly identify qualified technicians.
+Companies can even build preferred talent pools of screened on-demand workers, making it easier to route future work to vetted, trusted professionals.

-As with full-time employees, arming these technicians with detailed statements of work (SOWs) will go a long way toward securing the highest level of quality.
+As with full-time employees, providing technicians with detailed statements of work (SOWs), clear communication, and standardized expectations goes a long way toward securing high-quality service outcomes.